Security Attacks Abusing Pulse-level Quantum Circuits: Background

 Envelopes are often discretized into time steps, with each value denoting the amplitude at a specific time step.
 An alternative approach involves parameterized pulses determined by predefined shapes.
 These parameters typically encompass the duration (pulse length), amplitude (relative pulse strength), and other factors dictating pulse shape.

-Pulses for all native gates on current quantum computers are often predefined.
-Due to the constantly changing environment, the physical properties of quantum computers are also continuously varying.
-As a result, their parameters are regularly updated via automated measurements and calibrations to maintain high fidelity over time.
+Pulses for all native gates on current quantum computers are often predefined, but their parameters are updated periodically.
+The parameters of pulses are determined by many factors such as qubit properties and environment, and thus they are not fixed over time and are unique for a specific quantum computer: Due to the constantly changing environment, the physical properties of quantum computers also continuously vary.
+As a result, the parameters of pulses are regularly updated over time via automated measurements and calibrations to maintain high fidelity.
+Because of this, gate-level circuits need to be recompiled before they are executed so that the most recent pulses representing the gates are used.
+Apart from changing continuously, due to reasons such as variations in manufacture and environment, the parameters of pulses are also distinct for qubits.
+Parameters of pulses for different qubits on the same quantum computer, qubits on different quantum computers with the same type and model, have different parameters.